marcellinamichie291/war-alpha-metaverse/README.md

 ## What's next?

 We want to create more spaceship parts and generate a collection of 10,000 unique ships then sell that collection in order to finance the development of the game to build more enemies, worlds, a multiplayer mode, some storytelling, improve the DSL, and so on...

+## Contact

+Don't hesitate to contact me at waylad42@gmail.com if you need access to the source code or anything else.